 In the case where a cache holds the data value, but does not hold the Allocation Tag value, then a Read transaction that returns both data and tag must be performed.
-The data returned can be dummy data.
+The data returned is not required to be valid.